-- Silva was Frankfurt’s top scorer last season with 12 goals, including eight in his last 10 outings.
+- Silva was Frankfurt’s top scorer last season with 12 goals.
+He has now scored 10 goals in his last 16 Bundesliga outings.

-- The teams have faced each other 26 times in Bundesliga history, although the most recent of those was back in 2009.
-Frankfurt have won 11 to Bielefeld’s six, with nine draws.
+- The teams have faced each other 27 times in Bundesliga history.
+Frankfurt have won 11 to Bielefeld’s six, with 10 draws.